WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/NorthDakota/WaterAllocation_WaterUse/ReadME.md

 Incomplete or bad entry for AllocationTimeframeEnd      | 1,901 | removed from waterallocations.csv input
 Incomplete or bad entry for AllocationTimeframeStart     | 25 | removed from waterallocations.csv input
 Incomplete or bad entry for AllocationPriorityDate        | 1 | removed from waterallocations.csv input
-Negative, blank, or 0 Amount values                    | 50,813 | removed from sitespecificamounts.csv input
+Negative, blank, or 0 Amount values                     |50,813 | removed from sitespecificamounts.csv input
-Not Unique combination of SiteSpecificAmounts record   | 7,856 | removed from sitespecificamounts.csv input
+Unused WR & Site Record                                 |14,901 | removed from sitespecificamounts.csv input
-Incomplete or bad entry for ReportYearCV                 |  1 | removed from sitespecificamounts.csv input

-**Figure 1:** Distribution of POD vs POU Sites within the sites.csv
+Not Unique combination of SiteSpecificAmounts record    |7,856 | removed from sitespecificamounts.csv input Incomplete or bad entry for ReportYearCV                   1 | removed from sitespecificamounts.csv input **Figure 1:** Distribution of POD vs POU Sites within the sites.csv
 ![](figures/PODorPOUSite.png)